zuplo/docs/blog/2022-04-25-jwt-vs-api-key-authentication/index.md

 API Key authentication, on the other hand, tends to be extremely simple for developers to understand and implement and is popular with B2B SaaS businesses.

 However, it can be non-trivial to implement an API Key management solution.
 You need to securely store (or hash) the API Keys, have a developer-facing UI where consumers can self-serve and roll keys on demand.
+We've written about our [Best Practices for API Key Authentication] (https://zuplo.com/blog/2022/12/01/api-key-authentication) developed from building Zuplo and our team's collective experience at companies like Microsoft, Facebook, Auth0, and Stripe.

 ## About Zuplo